tinkeros/TinkerOS/README.md

 - You may access the up/down state of multiple keys without message parsing, see new <a href="https://tinkeros.github.io/WbGit/Demo/KeyState.html">KeyState Demo</a>
 - When on the command line if you mis-type a command followed by a ; and hit enter, you may be able to re-paste your last command if it is still scrolling as text in the top of the window by using the F8 key.
 - BMP file support has been restored.
+- Raw mode text is also dumped out COM1 which helps when debugging the kernel without a display.

+### Known issues
+- Debugger doesn't accept keyboard input on all machines (can be resolved in QEMU by clicking the mouse).